17 phrases and suggestions to avoid the common leadership weakness of coming across as too controlling as a manager.

 But Deci also found in his research how there are more subtle forms of control that we don’t recognize as readily.
 For example, as a manager, if you praise people only conditionally (say, when you need something according to your timeline) — you’re pressuring someone.
 Or, if you invoke a team member’s guilt by talking about how many hours their team is putting into the project — that’s a means of control, too.

 In short, any behavior that’s an attempt to get what you want has the potential to come across as “controlling” and negatively impact your team’s performance.
 Despite your best intention not to, if you’re trying to exert influence on someone, that’s going to be picked up by the other person, in some way, shape or form.

 So what do you do instead?
 The good news is that there is an alternative.
-Deci conducted a study at Xerox Corporation with over 1,000 managers, where he tested a variety of ways to encourage them to act what he deemed more “autonomy supportive.”
-That is, to focus on increasing an employee’s own intrinsic motivation and be supportive to their freedom, rather than coming cross as controlling, as a manager.
+Deci conducted a study at Xerox Corporation with over 1,000 managers, where he tested a variety of ways to encourage them to act what he deemed more “autonomy-supportive.”
+That is, to focus on increasing an employee’s own intrinsic motivation and be supportive of their freedom, rather than coming across as controlling, as a manager.

 Based on Deci’s most notable best practices, here are some key considerations to curb your leadership weakness as a manager to be controlling:

 Ask yourself: What might it feel like to be the other person receiving this?